O’Malley’s Irish Whistles User Guide

 Playing in an overlapped style, holding one note while playing the next, will trigger a legato transition between the notes.
 You don’t need to worry about pacing your playing to get a smooth transition or to compensate for lag, the instrument will detect your playing speed, the pressure you’re using on the keys (velocity), and a few other parameters to calculate each transition.

 Glissandi, slides, portamento, and smears can be triggered by pressing one key while another is already held and the sustain pedal (or other controller assigned to CC64) is engaged.
-You can glide across any interval using this method.
+This method functions between two notes up to a whole step apart.

 Same note legato